dirtprotocol/dirtoracle/Protocol-Design.md

 There are three actors in the network: readers, reporters, and datasources.
 Readers provide the funding for the system to incentivize reporters to submit data on-chain.
 The incentives of each actor is follows:

 * Readers - users of the DIRT oracle service are projects that need a decentralized, reliable, and trustworthy on-chain oracle.
 Today, most projects build their own oracle.
 A third party service saves engineering time and creates more decentralized platforms.
 To use the DIRT oracle, readers deposit funds into the DIRT payment contracts to whitelist their public key.
 Readers pay on a per-read basis.
-* Reporters - reporters earn a reward if they are the first to submit data to a marketfeed.
+* Reporters - reporters earn a reward if they are the first to submit data to a datafeed.
 The reward is provided by readers and keeps the oracle data up-to-date by incentivizing reporters to race to submit the latest data to the smart contract.
 * Datasources - provide the initial data and sign the message for on-chain reporting.
 Currently, the incentive for being a proxy is to support DIRT and to gain status as a deFi supported.
 We plan to add an incentive to proxySigners in future upgrades.

 ## Oracle Use Cases